ali-h/ali-h/README.md

 🎓 I'm currently a Software Engineering student, on a journey to combine my passion for technology and learning.
 My goal is to excel in software development, particularly in the realms of blockchain technology and open-source contributions.

+📖 Lifelong learner - I'm constantly seeking new knowledge and skills.

 🍳 When I'm not coding, I'm experimenting in the kitchen, whipping up delicious dishes from around the world.
 Cooking is not just a hobby; it's my creative escape.

 ### Skills 💻